How to present leadership experience on your resume (for engineers and technical professionals)

 • performance management

-• prioritisation under pressure
+• prioritization under pressure

 • influencing stakeholders